 9. Avoid spam-like language

-Spam-like language in your email will raise red flags with your subscribers and ISPs.
-Here’s a few spammy content examples to avoid:
+Spam-like language and danger words in your email will raise red flags with your subscribers and ISPs.
+Here are a few spammy content examples to avoid:

 10. Send email that your audience loves